-I have had on and off tennis elbow issues ever since I demoed a Babolat Pure Strike a few years ago and although I don’t think my RF97 made the condition any worse, I did think I needed a less stiff racket if I wanted to continue playing tennis for many more years to come.
+I have had on-and-off tennis elbow issues ever since I demoed a Babolat Pure Strike a few years ago and although I don’t think my RF97 made the condition any worse, I did think I needed a less stiff frame if I wanted to continue playing tennis for many more years to come.

 With a stiffness rating of 55, the Clash 98 V1 seemed the perfect fit.

-There was a lot of hype around the launch of the Clash Series of rackets so I demoed the racket just to make sure it was a right fit for me.
+There was a lot of hype around the launch of the Clash Series so I demoed the racket just to make sure it was a right fit for me.

 *Please note that the below review is for the V1 of the Clash 98 but I hope to be able to review V2 which was released in February 2022 in the near future.

 The Wilson Clash 98 I demoed was strung with Wilson Sensation Multifilament Strings with a string tension of 50 lbs.

 Below are the factory specifications for the Clash 98 but bear in mind that quality control issues can cause the racket you actually get to be +/- 10% of the below specs in terms of Strung Weight, Balance, and Swing Weight.

 |Balance:||31.5 cm / 9 pts Head Light|

 |String Pattern:||16 x 19|